-What tool better serves your project management?
-Let’s look at two of them: Smartsheet and ProjectManager.
+Choosing the best project management software can be difficult.
+Let’s look at two of the top choices available in the market: Smartsheet and ProjectManager.
 Both claim to help you manage your project, but which one delivers the goods?
 Let’s compare them and see which is the best option for your needs.

 What Is Smartsheet?